02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 What Is OpenClaw?

-OpenClaw is an open-source AI Agent (MIT License) that runs automated tasks on your own machine.
-It was created by Peter Steinberger, an Austrian developer who founded PSPDFKit, a PDF SDK company that generated approximately $100 million in revenue before being sold.
+OpenClaw is an open-source AI Agent (MIT License) that runs autonomously on your own machine.
+It was created by Peter Steinberger, an Austrian developer and former owner of PSPDFKit — a PDF SDK company that generated approximately $100 million in revenue before being acquired.

-- Eyes — It can browse the web, read local files, read emails, and view calendars
+• Eyes — Can browse the web, read local files, read emails, and view calendars.

-- Hands — It can write files, send emails, run Shell commands, and interact with APIs
+• Hands — Can write files, send emails, run Shell commands, and invoke APIs.

-Most importantly, you can use it through familiar chat platforms right away — whether WhatsApp, Telegram, Discord, Slack, Signal, iMessage, Microsoft Teams, Matrix, or even Zalo.
-Simply send a message with your instructions and OpenClaw will carry them out automatically.
+Best of all, you can use it through familiar Chat Platforms right away — whether it's WhatsApp, Telegram, Discord, Slack, Signal, iMessage, Microsoft Teams, Matrix, or even Zalo.
+Simply send a message with your instruction, and OpenClaw will carry it out automatically.

-In short: OpenClaw = an AI that does not just "talk" but actually "does" — running on your own machine, controllable via Chat.
+In short: OpenClaw = An AI that doesn't just "talk" but actually "does" — running on your own machine, controllable via Chat.

 History — From Clawdbot to OpenClaw

-OpenClaw's journey has been full of trademark disputes and multiple name changes.
+OpenClaw's journey has been filled with trademark disputes and multiple name changes.
 Here is the key timeline:

 Key Features of OpenClaw